armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-21-0.md

    ```
    window.spinnakerSettings.feature.executionMarkerInformationModal = true;
    ```
-   This feature will be on by default in Armory Spinnaker 2.21 (Open Source Spinnaker 1.22).
+   This feature will be on by default in Armory 2.21 (Open Source Spinnaker 1.22).

 **Change**: There is now only a single Artifacts UI.
 The legacy Artifacts UI is no longer available.
 * **Impact**: The flag `legacyArtifactsEnabled` to revert to the legacy Artifacts UI is no longer supported and should be removed from your configs.